Tower page

 • Training courses they offer for certification.

 • And a tower work guide for this year.
-Remember that you need to get certified to use most of these methods.
+Some site owners require you get certified to use most of these methods.

-For equipment in the building are usually mounted on 19" racks as shown here.
+Inside the equipment room the stations are usually mounted on 19" racks as shown here.

 These racks should not touch the floor to prevent them becoming "lighting rods".
 One cheap way is to set them on a piece of plywood.
 However, wood will conduct to some degree when wet.
 Other materials such as rubber, neoprene, plexiglass or "teflon" (PTFE) would be a better choice.
 Another good way is use a rack/cabinet isolation kit which consists of four shoulder washers and two phenolic type plates.
 You can use whatever bolts you wish along with the concrete anchors (assuming the floor is concrete).
 Shown here is a starter kit the Author put together for one unit.